Laboratory analysis of cosmetic PFAS

 YesWeLab, through its network of partner laboratories, offers comprehensive services for the analysis of PFAS in cosmetics:

-- Detection and quantification : Precise identification of PFAS present in cosmetic formulations.
+• Detection and quantification : Precise identification of PFAS present in cosmetic formulations.

-- Migration tests : Verification of the conformity of packaging and materials in contact with cosmetics.
+• Migration tests : Verification of the conformity of packaging and materials in contact with cosmetics.

 6. Alternatives to PFAS in cosmetics

 Faced with growing concerns about the health and environmental impacts of PFAS, the cosmetics industry is actively exploring safer alternatives.
 These substitutes must offer similar performance while meeting sustainability and safety requirements.
-This section details the available alternatives, their benefits, and the challenges associated with their adoption.
+This section details the available alternatives, their advantages, and the challenges associated with their adoption.

 Biodegradable and natural substitutes

-Biodegradable and natural alternatives are gaining ground due to their low environmental impact and their compatibility with consumer expectations:
+Biodegradable and natural alternatives are gaining ground due to their low environmental impact and compatibility with consumer expectations:

-- Natural waxes : Derived from plants or bees, these waxes replace PFAS in formulations requiring film-forming properties, such as mascaras and lipsticks.
+• Natural waxes : Derived from plants or bees, these waxes replace PFAS in formulations requiring film-forming properties, such as mascaras and lipsticks.

 These substitutes, in addition to their safety, are part of an eco-responsible approach, responding to the growing demand for more sustainable products.